cking24343/ToasterSample/README.md

   //--OR--

-  //--If using images then initialize our toaster as such-- toastIt = new ToastIt(this, true);
+  //--If using images/icons then initialize our toaster as such-- toastIt = new ToastIt(this, true);

 ```